IGS/Chiron/docs/HMP_data_exercise.md

 Before running the command, the 'qiime2_config_template' file needs to be copied and any necessary parameters, such as various file paths or category names need to be filled in.
 Some parameters are left filled in as default settings.
 This complete copy (let's call it stool_16s_config.yml for this example) will be used to specify parameters for the pipeline.

-The following command will run the Qiime process on all the files in the specified input directory.
+The following command will run the QIIME2 process on all the files in the specified input directory.

 ```
 create_qiime_workflow --input_dir stool_16s --config_file stool_16s_config.yml -out_dir stool_16s_results